-Students requiring other than Residential College accommodation may make personal application to the Student Amenities Unit where current lists are kept of accommodation available at recognized boarding houses, private homes, and in serviced and unserviced apartments.
+Students requiring other than Residential College accommodation may make personal application to the Housing Officer (Extn.
+3260) at the Student Amenities Unit.
+Current lists are kept of accommodation available at recognized boarding houses, private homes, and in serviced and unserviced apartments.